nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 When Tracking Mode is on, the timetable and current position of the train being tracked is displayed at the bottom of the screen.
 For the train connecting to other lines, the timetables of those lines are also shown.
 The timetable can be scrolled by using the mouse wheel, dragging the scroll bar, or dragging your finger.
 Click or tap on the “∨” icon in the upper right corner of the timetable to hide the timetable at the bottom of the screen, and click or tap on the “∧” icon to display it again.

-Also, when Tracking Mode is on, some devices will display the [share button](./screen-and-operations.md#sharing-trains-and-flights) to share the train or flight being tracked.
+Also, when Tracking Mode is on, some devices will display the [share button](./screen-and-operations.md#sharing-trains-flights-and-stations) to share the train or flight being tracked.

 The viewpoint in Tracking Mode can be changed in the Tracking Mode Settings panel.
 See [here](./configuration.md#tracking-mode-settings) for more details.

-## Sharing Trains and Flights
+## Sharing Trains, Flights and Stations

 <img :src="$withBase('/images/share-button.jpg')" style="width: 211px;">

 When [Tracking Mode](./screen-and-operations.md#tracking-trains-and-airplanes) is on, the “Share this train” or “Share this flight” button will appear at the top of the screen.
-Clicking or tapping the button will bring up an additional menu, depending on the device you are using, and you can send the tracking URLs for the trains or flight and optional messages through messaging apps, email or social networking apps.
-When the recipient of the information opens the URL in their browser, Mini Tokyo 3D will be launched, and they will be able to track the same train or flight.
+Likewise, when a station is [selected](./screen-and-operations.md#selecting-stations), the “Share this station” button will appear.
+Clicking or tapping the button will bring up an additional menu, depending on the device you are using, and you can send the tracking URL for the train, flight or station and an optional message through messaging apps, email or social networking apps.
+When the recipient of the information opens the URL in their browser, Mini Tokyo 3D will be launched, and they will be able to track the same train or flight, or view the same station.

 This feature is available in all browsers except Firefox.